5-Data Manipulation

 : Ordered alphabetically (sorted)

-- we can achieve that using only 1 command,
+- We can achieve that using only 1 command,

 - creating only 1 variable with “nesting”.